A new microstructure fingerprinting approach for quantitative microstructure estimation of the brain white matter

 In our latest work, we presented a forward model in which the MRI signal is not modeled analytically but instead computed by numerical simulations of the random walk of water in a 3D mesh representing the tissue.
 Such simulations, known as Monte Carlo simulations, provide signals that are more physically accurate than most traditional closed-form analytical models used in the literature.
 Due to their long computation times, their use has been mainly restricted to validation rather than directly in a model of the signal.
 In addition, being numerical results rather than mathematical formulas, they do not easily lend themselves to continuous optimization frameworks for parameter estimation.
 To circumvent these difficulties, we made use of combinatorial and convex optimization on a presimulated collection of MRI signals, or fingerprints, wherein each fingerprint uniquely characterizes a typical microstructural configuration.

-On a rat model of spinal cord injury, we showed that the microstructural indices obtained with our model based on in vivo, non-invasive MRI were consistent with histological observations performed after the sacrificing the animal.
+On a rat model of spinal cord injury, we showed that the microstructural indices obtained with our model based on in vivo, non-invasive MRI were consistent with histological observations performed after sacrificing the animal.
 In particular, our model was able to detect axonal loss in the injured part of the spinal cord.
 The method was then applied on in vivo human brain data.
 Indices of axon diameter and density in specific white matter pathways were found to agree with previous histological observations in the human brain.

 Future work will focus on using 3D geometries which more closely mimic white matter tissue in our presimulated dictionary of fingerprints.
 The method will also be applied on existing clinical datasets.
-This work paves advocates the use of computational models of the diffusion signal and gets us a step closer to quantitative characterization of the white matter microstructure in vivo.
+This work encourages the use of computational models of the diffusion signal and gets us a step closer to quantitative characterization of the white matter microstructure in vivo.

 Signal Processing Lab (LTS5), Ecole polytechnique fédérale de Lausanne, Switzerland